On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Low multiplicities and examples

 \subsubsection{Disconnected Manifolds}

-It is instructive to observe that connectedness of $M$ is absolutely necessary for \Cref{theorem:nonCrossing} to hold.
+It is easily seen, but instructive that connectedness of $M$ is absolutely necessary for \Cref{theorem:nonCrossing} to hold.
 To see this, suppose $M$ is the disjoint union of closed Riemannian manifolds $M_1$ and $M_2$ such that $\lambda>0$ is a Laplace-Beltrami eigenvalue of both $M_1$ and $M_2$ with corresponding eigenfunctions $u_1$ and $u_2$.
 Extended by zero on the other component, these functions are also eigenfunctions on $M$.
-Since $(u_1 - u_2)^2 = (u_1 + u_2)^2$ and $(du_1 - du_2)^2 = (du_1 + du_2)^2$, $\lambda$ is a degenerate eigenvalue of $M$.
-In this way, a degenerate eigenvalue on $M$ arises every time an eigenvalue on $M_1$ coincides with an eigenvalue on $M_2$.
-In particular, a crossing of simple eigenvalues on $M_1$ and $M_2$ leads to a smooth hypersurface in $\mathcal G(M)$ of metrics admitting a degenerate eigenvalue of multiplicity $2$.
+Since $(u_1 - u_2)^2 = (u_1 + u_2)^2$ and $(du_1 - du_2)^2 = (du_1 + du_2)^2$, $\lambda$ is an unstable eigenvalue of $M$.
+In this way, an unstable eigenvalue on $M$ arises every time an eigenvalue on $M_1$ coincides with an eigenvalue on $M_2$.
+In particular, a crossing of simple eigenvalues on $M_1$ and $M_2$, respectively, leads to a smooth hypersurface in $\mathcal G(M)$ of metrics admitting an unstable eigenvalue of multiplicity $2$.

 Connectedness of $M$ is used in the proof of \Cref{theorem:nonCrossing} exactly once, to conclude via unique continuation that, for an orthonormal basis $\{u_\alpha\}_{\alpha=1}^m$ of $E_\lambda$ and nonzero $A \in \mathbb R^{\frac{m(m+1)}{2}}$, the function $A^{\alpha\beta}u_\alpha(x)u_\beta(y)$ does not vanish to infinite order along the diagonal in $M\times M$.
 The failure of \Cref{theorem:nonCrossing} for disconnected $M$ stems from the failure of unique continuation for eigenfunctions in this setting.